us-amlr/vvipr/README.md

 ## Citation

-Hinke JT, Giuseffi LM, Hermanson VR, Woodman SM, and Krause DJ. (in prep).
+Hinke JT, Giuseffi LM, Hermanson VR, Woodman SM, and Krause DJ. (in review).
 Evaluating a machine learning approach to detect penguins and seals in thermal and color images collected with an unoccupied aerial system.

 ## Disclaimer